andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev has a new --columns option to print results from different CPUs side-by-side.
 * toplev now has a (draft) [tutorial and manual](https://github.com/andikleen/pmu-tools/wiki/toplev-manual)
 * toplev now detects kernel counter scheduling problems based on the kernel version and automatically disables nodes with unsupported events.
 Can be overridden with --force-events.